This post may contain affiliate links.

 5. Make an Interlocked Small and Large Paper Loop

-Once more this starts with a Mobius Strip.
+Once more this paper trick starts with a Mobius Strip.
 Twist it only once.
 However, when you draw the line through the center this time, you will do it a little differently.

 Divide it into thirds and start on one side to draw the line all the way around.
-Then cut it the same way following the line all around the loop.
+Then cut it the same way as the others following one line all around the loop.

 This time when you open it up it will be a double loop, but one will be bigger than the other!